NHS waiting lists to rise until 2024, says Sajid Javid

 Current data shows less than 75 per cent of people are receiving a diagnosis within six weeks, compared to 95 per cent prior to the pandemic.

-The health secretary set out the key targets featuring in the government’s plan to tackle elective care which was due to be published yesterday.

-The government has faced criticism over hints from prime minister Boris Johnson that the NHS would be set new “tough” targets as part of its plan.
+The government has faced criticism over hints from prime minister Boris Johnson that the NHS would be set new “tough” targets as part of its plan as healthcare leaders warned the government should not set “unrealistic” standards.

 Setting out the government plans the health secretary warned number of people yet to come forward for care is estimated at 10 million but that it was not clear how many people would come forward.